 Holly earned her Ph.D. from Princeton University in Near Eastern Studies.
 She is on the faculty of the Institute for the Study of Muslim Societies and Civilizations at Boston University, where she has served as a research fellow since 2009.
-She has chaired the board of the Ilex Foundation since 1999.
+She is a trustee of the Woodcock Foundation and has chaired the board of the Ilex Foundation since 1999.

 Liza is the founder and director of New Media Mentors, a hands-on learning program that trains nonprofits to design and run winnable campaigns, expand their reach and influence and transform their leaders so they can have maximum impact and achieve lasting social change.